skyant83/empTech-Methods-Cheat-Sheet/README.md

 }
 ```
 >Notes:
->1.  that the *class Program* part is not considered a part of the method itself
+>1.
+That the *class Program* part is not considered a part of the method itself
->2.  the Main Program is the only one that can run on it's own.
+>2.
+The Main Program is the only one that can run on it's own.
+>3.
+There can exist multiple methods within a single class

 -------------------------------------------------------------------
 ### Creating A New Class File (i.e. new .cs)